michauhl/RBPBench/README.md

 **Fig. 5a** plot compares the input datasets by the k-mer frequencies of their site sequences (by default 5-mer frequncies, change via `--kmer-size`, 3D-PCA dimensionality reduction).
 In addition, for each dataset, the top 10 5-mer frequencies are given in the hover box.
-This way we can quickly assess sequence similarities and dissimilarities between input datasets.
+This way we can quickly assess sequence similarities and dissimilarities between input datasets, or e.g. spot interesting outliers.
 **Fig. 5b** plot again uses 3D-PCA, this time on the occupied gene regions for each input dataset.
-Here we can quickly spot e.g. datasets with very low numbers of occupied genes, or in general datasets with similar gene occupancy profiles.
+Here we can quickly identify e.g. datasets with very low numbers of occupied genes, or in general datasets with similar gene occupancy profiles.
-**Fig. 5c** further extends on occupied genes statistics, this time using the cosine similarity to measure the similarity in occupied genes between datasets.
+**Fig. 5c** further expands on occupied genes statistics, this time using the cosine similarity to measure the similarity in occupied genes between datasets.
 In addition, the datasets are ordered based on hierarchical clustering, resulting in similar datasets appearing close together on the axes.
-This allows us to spot groups of datasets which have similar occupancy profiles.
+This allows us to identify groups of datasets which have similar occupancy profiles.
 **Fig. 5d** gives us the genomic region annotations for each input dataset, using 2D-PCA to reduce dimensions.
-Moreover, datasets are colored by the highest percentage annotation, allowing us to identify groups of input datasets with similar binding characteristics (e.g. the blue dots represent datasets whose regions primarily overlap with 3'UTR regions).
+Moreover, datasets are colored by the highest percentage annotation, allowing us to identify groups of input datasets with similar binding characteristics (e.g., the blue dots represent datasets whose regions primarily overlap with 3'UTR regions).
 If a regex is supplied, this also shows up here, meaning over all datasets, the regex hit regions are annotated and appear in the plot.